 - You do not believe your informal counseling with the student has been effective.

-When you have determined that a student might benefit from counseling, it is usually best to speak directly to the student in a straight-forward fashion that will show your concern for his or her welfare.
+When you have determined that a student might benefit from counseling, it is usually best to speak directly to the student in a straight-forward fashion that will show your concern for their welfare.
 Make it clear that this recommendation represents your best judgment based on your observations of the student’s behavior.
 Be specific regarding the behaviors that have raised your concerns, and avoid making generalizations about the individual.

 Except in emergencies, the option must be left open for the student to accept or refuse counseling.
 If the student is skeptical or reluctant for whatever reason, simply express your acceptance of those feelings so that your own relationship with the student is not jeopardized.
-Give the student an opportunity to consider other alternatives by suggesting that he or she might need some time to think it over.
+Give the student an opportunity to consider other alternatives by suggesting that they might need some time to think it over.
 If the student emphatically says “no,” then respect that decision, and again leave the situation open for possible reconsideration at a later time.

 If the student agrees to the referral, you and the student may call the Counseling Center to make an appointment.
 The student’s first meeting at the Center will typically be a brief screening in which the student and therapist make decisions about the type of help needed.
 Finally, you should follow up with the student at a later date to show your continued interest even if he or she did not accept your attempted referral.